-The Thematic Approach to Learning (TAL) method of delivering science in Key Stage 3 offers our students many opportunities to consider social and moral questions, for example the effects of smoking, how people care for the planet and how science can contribute to the way we manage the Earth's resources.
+The TAL approaches to the delivery of science offers our students many opportunities to consider social and moral questions, for example, the effects of smoking, how people care for the planet and how science can contribute to the way we manage the earth's resources.
 Science can teach students about the reasons why people are different and, by developing their knowledge and understanding of physical and environmental factors, it promotes respect for other people.